volvofixthis/airpods-mute/README.md

 ### What is it?
 This daemon is used to control system microphone via Airpods button.
-You need to click button too times to mute.
+You need to double click button to toggle mute.
 This will work in HFP/HSP profile.
 For example if you are in a Zoom/slack/WhatApp call, so you can click button on your AirPods to mute yourself.
 This is POC, but it works very well ;)